Southern-Exposure-Seed-Exchange/Zencart-Bootstrap-Theme/README.md

 ## Install

-Install the theme by running `install.sh`.
+The theme can be installed using `make`.
 This will create symbolic links from your ZenCart installation to the appropriate directories in the `theme` folder:

 ```
-./install.sh /path/to/my/zencart-root-folder
+make install ZENCART_PATH='/path/to/my/zencart-root-folder'
 ```

 ## Build